overthesun/simoc-sam/README.md

 python3 -m pip install python-socketio aiohttp
 ```

-Additionally, for the `tmux.sh` script you will need to install `tmux` with
+Additionally, for the `tmux/` scripts you will need to install `tmux` with
 `sudo apt install tmux`.